-A Selective Endoscopic Discectomy™ (SED™) is a least invasive spine surgery technique that utilizes an endoscope to treat herniated, protruded, extruded or degenerative discs that contribute to leg and back pain.
+A Selective Endoscopic Discectomy™ (SED™) is an ultra minimally invasive spine surgery technique that utilizes an endoscope to treat herniated, protruded, extruded or degenerative discs that contribute to leg and back pain.

 This endoscopic discectomy procedure is one of a group of surgical techniques called endoscopic spine surgery.
 In addition to SED™, the surgeons at DISC also utilize the endoscopic rhizotomy for low back pain and the endoscopic foraminoplasty for severe leg pain caused by lateral recess stenosis.